New generation processors Intel Going out into the world air, and we go out to see exactly what they can do and how it affects the market

 The difference in this test in favor of 7K i6700 is 3.4 percent.

 The Winrar compression test is one of the most popular performance tests.
 Everything is measured here optimally.
 Memory, processing power and response times.

-In this performance test, the advantage of the 7K i6700 system is an addition of 9.1% Performence.
-This is slightly more acceptable and higher than the render test, where the system memory has a lower effect.
+In this performance test the advantage to the i7 6700K system is an addition of 9.1 percent performance.
+A slightly more acceptable amount and higher than the rendering test, in which the system memory has a lower effect.